azhx/blagoblag/content/drafts/notes-fuzzing-imagemagick-graphicsmagick.rst

 these days there are at least no more trivial to find fuzzing issues."
 Despite this, within hours of adding each project to OSS-Fuzz it was finding security issues.
-Between the two projects it has found more than `425 security issues`_ of various severities, and it continues to occasionally find new ones.
+Between the two projects it has found more than `425 security issues`_ of various severities [#]_, and it continues to occasionally find new ones.

 Given the gaping chasm between what was expected and the massive success of OSS-Fuzz on ImageMagick and GraphicsMagick I thought it would be helpful to